spectralliaisons/adventuremap/README.md

 ##
 Adding a track with images and optional audio:

-1. Create a directory for the place in `gps/Places/`.
-You can copy an existing directory and clear out img/, imgErr/, imgSm/, aud/ and kml/.
+1. Create a directory for the place in `gps/s3/`.
+Copy `gps/_PlaceTemplate/` to use as a template.

 2. Add any kml files you may have in kml/.
 Kml can come from your gps and e.g. [caltopo](https://caltopo.com/m/A912).